-The Company's tax provision for interim periods is calculated using an estimate of its overall annual effective tax rate by applying the rate to ordinary book income before taxes in accordance with the interim reporting requirements of SFAS No. 109, "Accounting for Income Taxes," APB Opinion No. 28, "Interim Financial Reporting," and FASB Interpretation No. 18 "Accounting for Income Taxes in Interim Periods - an interpretation of APB Opinion No. 28."
-Additionally, the income tax effects of any extraordinary, significant unusual or infrequent items not included in ordinary book income are determined separately and recognized in the period in which the items arise.
+The Company's income tax provision for interim periods is calculated by applying its estimated annual effective tax rate on ordinary income before taxes to year-to-date ordinary book income before taxes in accordance with the interim reporting requirements of SFAS No. 109, Accounting for Income Taxes, APB Opinion No. 28, Interim Financial Reporting, and FASB Interpretation No. 18 Accounting for Income Taxes in Interim Periods- an interpretation of APB Opinion No. 28.
+The income tax effects of any extraordinary, significant unusual or infrequent items not included in ordinary book income are determined separately and recognized in the period in which the items arise.

-During the three months ended March 31, 2009 and 2008, the Company recorded income tax provisions of \$1.2 million and \$1.7 million, respectively, resulting in effective tax rates of 80.90% and 39.87%, respectively.
-These effective tax rates differ from the Federal statutory rate of 35% primarily due to state income taxes, foreign income taxes, and certain nondeductible expenses such as certain stock compensation and meals and entertainment.
-In particular, during the three month period ended March 31, 2009, a number of shares subject to restricted stock awards vested during a time when our stock price was substantially lower than the fair value of those shares at the time of grant.
-As a result, the deduction of the expense on such shares for the purposes of calculating our income taxes was less than the amount of expense that was recognized for the purposes of our financial statements.
-This shortfall of tax deductions would reduce additional paid-in capital to the extent windfall tax benefits had been previously realized.
-However, as described below, the Company has not yet realized its windfall tax benefits because the tax benefits have not resulted in a reduction to current taxes payable.
-Therefore, the tax provision impact of the shortfall totaling \$503,000 has been included in income tax expense for the three month period ended March 31, 2009.
+During the three and six months ended June 30, 2009, the Company recorded income tax provisions of \$1.4 million and \$2.6 million, respectively, resulting in effective tax rates of 54.79% and 64.15%, respectively.
+During the three and six months ended June 30, 2008, the Company recorded income tax provisions of \$1.5 million and \$3.2 million, respectively, resulting in effective tax rates of 46.45% and 42.70%, respectively.
+These effective tax rates differ from the Federal statutory rate of 35% primarily due to state income taxes, foreign income taxes, and nondeductible expenses such as certain stock compensation and meals and entertainment.
+During the three and six month periods ended June 30, 2009, certain shares related to restricted stock awards vested at times when the Company's stock price was substantially lower than the fair value of those shares at the time of grant.
+As a result, the income tax deduction related to such shares is less than the expense previously recognized for book purposes.
+In accordance with SFAS 123R, such shortfalls reduce additional paid-in capital to the extent windfall tax benefits have been previously recognized.
+However, as described below, the Company has not yet recognized windfall tax benefits because these tax benefits have not resulted in a reduction of current taxes payable.
+Therefore, in accordance with SFAS 123R, the impact of these shortfalls totaling \$177,000 and \$680,000, respectively, has been included in income tax expense for the three and six month periods ended June 30, 2009.

-The exercise of certain stock options during the three months ended March 31, 2009 and 2008, respectively, generated income tax deductions equal to the excess of the fair market value over the exercise price.
-In accordance with SFAS 123R, the Company will not recognize a deferred tax asset with respect to the excess stock compensation deductions until those deductions actually reduce its income tax liability.
-As such, the Company has not recorded a deferred tax asset related to the net operating losses resulting from the exercise of these stock options in the accompanying financial statements.
-At such time the Company utilizes its net operating losses to reduce income taxes payable, the tax benefit will be recorded as an increase in additional paid-in capital.
+The exercise of certain stock options during the six months ended June 30, 2009 and 2008, generated income tax deductions equal to the excess of the fair market value over the exercise price.
+In accordance with SFAS 123R, the Company will not recognize a deferred tax asset with respect to the excess of tax over book stock compensation deductions until the tax deductions actually reduce its current taxes payable.
+As such, the Company has not recorded a deferred tax asset in the accompanying financial statements related to the additional net operating losses generated from the windfall tax deductions associated with the exercise of these stock options.
+If and when the Company utilizes these net operating losses to reduce income taxes payable, the tax benefit will be recorded as an increase in additional paid-in capital.